What can I recycle in my blue bin?

 What should I not put into my blue bin?

-Please do not put the following into your blue bin: yoghurt pots, margarine tubs, plastic cartons, plastic bags, paint tins, foil - foil can be recycled if it is clean of food and grease , Tetra-Paks, glass bottles and general waste.
+Please only place the target materials, noted in the question above, within the blue bin.
+Please do not put the following into your blue bin: yoghurt pots, margarine tubs, plastic cartons, plastic bags, paint tins, foil - foil can be recycled if it is clean of food and grease, Tetra-Paks, glass bottles, general waste and food waste.

 Why can't I put glass into the blue bins?